-Every two minutes, someone is sexually assaulted in the United States.
+Every 98 seconds, someone is sexually assaulted in the United States.
 In the immediate aftermath of a sexual assault, a victim may choose—or may be asked—to undergo a forensic examination to collect any evidence left behind in the assault.
 A doctor or nurse will conduct the four- to six-hour examination, and will preserve this evidence in a sexual assault evidence collection kit, commonly referred to as a rape kit.
 If a survivor chooses to report the rape to the police, the evidence in the rape kit can be one a very powerful tool to bring a perpetrator to justice.

 Content Awareness: The following section contains specific details of what occurs during the collection of a rape kit.
 Some individuals may find this detail helpful, while others may find this causes distressing thoughts or images to surface.
 Please take care of yourself and make the choice that is best for you.